splunk-soar-connectors/git/README.md

 Type: **generic**
 Read only: **False**

 This action will generate a new RSA key pair to enable connecting via SSH.
-It will return the public key, which you should add to the repo that you wish to connect to.
+It will return the public key, which you should add to the repo that you wish to connect to

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS